tapzx2/digital-garden/content/Men's Pants for Dancing.md

 Not all shirts tuck.
 For this guayabera I opened the shirt and tucked an undershirt so I could still show the waist line from the front.
 ![[Screen Shot 2024-08-20 at 3.15.38 PM.jpg]]
-## Suspenders
-If you wear suspenders without the alligator clips, you can get the buttons sewn to the inside of the pant waist when you get them made.
-You have to ask for this.
 ## Conclusion aka TL;DR Get Pants Made
 - I get pants from https://www.facebook.com/okiz.baek.
 He will ship.
 - If in Korea you can also get them from https://www.facebook.com/bbangnim
 - Unless your legs are long, get your pants made at **waist** height.
-- Flood, color, and pleat to your needs and style.
+- Flood, color, cuff, and pleat to your needs and style.
 - Fabric will be synthetic, wool is `$$`.
 - Price will be around $120 to $150 including shipping.